Managing Projects in Central¶

 Enter.
 The search results will appear in the table.

-To make a Web User into a Project Manager or Viewer, change the dropdown next to their name in the Project Role column from None to Manager.
+To make a Web User into a Project Manager, Viewer, or a Data Collector, change the dropdown next to their name in the Project Role column from None to the desired role.
 You should see the page think for a moment, and then a confirmation of success.
 If you clear the search in the text box, the newly assigned user should remain.

 To demote a Web User from any role, change the dropdown back to None.